LostArtefacts/TRX/docs/trx/lua/reference/FX.md

 What a script puts in front of the player: things seen rather than things the game holds.

-Nothing here takes a place in a save or has a bearing on what anything decides.

-Every call here lasts the frame it is made in.
-A light that stays is the same call made every frame, which is also how one follows something that moves;
-there is nothing to remove.

-A frame shows only so much: see [`trx.fx.MAX_LIGHTS`](#fx.MAX_LIGHTS) and [`trx.fx.MAX_FOG`](#fx.MAX_FOG).
-Once a frame is full, what is asked for takes the place of the one furthest from the camera, so the nearest are the ones seen.
-Neither raises an error.

 ### Constants

 - <a id="fx.MAX_LIGHTS" name="fx.MAX_LIGHTS"></a>[lua]`trx.fx.MAX_LIGHTS` = `64` (integer)